-Wally, the most famous, and most beloved, stegosaurus in the Berkshires, has been standing guard outside the Berkshire Museum for sixteen years.
+Wally, the most famous, and most beloved, stegosaurus in the Berkshires, has been standing guard outside the Berkshire Museum for eighteen years.

 Wally the stegosaurus took up residency on the front lawn of Berkshire Museum in October 1997.
 The fiberglass replica Stegosaurus was given to the museum by Carol and Tom McCann.
 He is 26 feet long, 12 feet tall, 7 feet wide, and weighs 1,200 pounds.
 A community-wide contest was held to name the new arrival: winner Levi Bissell chose “Wally” because Stegosaurus had a brain the size of a walnut.

 Stegosaurus was a large, plant-eating dinosaur that roamed the western United States 150 million years ago during the Jurassic period.